"Q: What do you get when you cross a snowman with a vampire ? A: Frostbite."

 What are the other permanent high-plateau stations ?

 The American station of Amundsen-Scott has been operating year-round at the south pole since 1957 (the International Geophysical Year).
 The russian station of Vostok also started in 1957 but has lately been closed in winter due to financial difficulties.
-There have been a few stations that operated for some time and then closed: the american Byrd Station in western Antarctica, the french Charcot station in 1951-52 near Port Martin, the Japanese Dome F(uji) recently...
+There have been a few stations that operated for some time and then closed: the american Byrd Station in western Antarctica, Plateau station, the french Charcot station in 1951-52 near Port Martin, the Japanese Dome F(uji) recently...

 Is there a worse place on the planet ?

 Most likely Dome A (aka Dome Argus), the top of the ice plateau, smack in the center of Antarctica.
 A chinese expedition reached it for the first time in January 2005 after drilling at regular interval along their path.
 They will attempt again this year.
-They plan to build a permanent station there by 2010 !
+They plan to build a permanent station there someday !

 Dome A is the highest snow dome of the continent (4200m), then comes Ridge B (a poorly defined area between Dome C and Dome A, 3800m), then Dome F, then Dome C. Dome C is the easiest (hah!) to reach, being at about equal distance from DdU, McMurdo and Terra Nova.